 It is strongly recommended that site specific MS/MSD samples be analyzed from each site, and each matrix type sampled.
 Percent recovery data from site specific samples allow the EP to make informed decisions regarding contamination levels at the site.
 Batch MS/MSD results do not give any indication of site specific matrix interferences or analytical problems related to the specific site matrices and are in general discouraged.
-Non-site specific MS/MSD's should not be reported for the RCP's.
+Batch MS/MSD's should not be reported under the RCP's.
 Additionally trip blanks, field blanks, rinsate blanks, etc. should not be used for MS/MSD's.

-1.4.4 Special Analytical Considerations for Multi-Response Pesticides
+1.4.4 Special Analytical Considerations for Multi-Response Analytes

-The identification of multi-component mixtures (i.e., chlordane or toxaphene) is not based on a single peak, but rather on the characteristic peaks that comprise the "fingerprint" of the mixture, using both the retention times and shapes of the indicator peaks.
-If, based on site history, multi-component chlorinated pesticides are contaminants of concern; it is the responsibility of the EP to request that these multi-component analyte spikes be included in the LCS and MS/MSD's.
-Multi-component mixtures are not routinely included in LCS or MS/MSD's.
+The identification of multi-component mixtures, such as PCB's, is not based on a single peak, but rather on the characteristic peaks that comprise the "fingerprint" of the mixture, using both the retention times and shapes of the indicator peaks.
+If, based on site history, specific PCB's are contaminants of concern; it is the responsibility of the EP to request that these site specific PCB's are included in the MS/MSD's.